microsoft/AI2BMD/README.md

 #                                  i[,j,k...]
 Passthrough some GPUs.
 Example: --gpus 0,1
 ```

-### Running example
+### Running Simulation

-The code repository also contains a few ready-to-use protein structures in the `testcases` directory.
+The code repository contains several sample protein structures in the `testcases` directory.
 Here we use the Chignolin structure as an example:

 ```shell
 # skip the following two lines if you've already set up the launcher